segment-boneyard/nightmare/Readme.md

 Executes the queue of functions, and calls your `cb` when the script hits an error or completes the queue.
 The callback signature is `cb(err, nightmare)`.

 `teardown` is a boolean that tells Nightmare whether it should destroy the Phantomjs instance it's using when the run is complete.
 You can pass in `false` to reuse the same Nightmare instance between runs.
 Defaults to `true` if not provided.

+#### .teardownInstance()
+Destroys the PhantomJS instance used by Nightmare.
+This is called by default when .run() is complete, but you can call this method directly if it makes sense with your control flow.

 ## Plugins